Jayna Zweiman: Welcome Blanket

 Artist, designer, and Pussyhat Project co-founder Jayna Zweiman’s work explores how political activism can be “positive, creative, and collective.”
-Her new participatory project Welcome Blanket confronts issues around immigration and refugee resettlement through a tapestry of handmade blankets.
+Her participatory project Welcome Blanket confronted issues around immigration and refugee resettlement through a tapestry of handmade blankets.

-Welcome Blanket is a crowd-sourced artistic action that calls for over 3,000 blankets to be knit from 3,500,640 yards of yarn, a length equal to the proposed border wall dividing the United States and Mexico.
-Welcome Blanket invites participants to knit the blankets for new immigrants as well as for refugees seeking resettlement—following a pattern by Kat Coyle, designer of the Pussyhat—and send them with personal notes of welcome and stories of immigration to the Smart Museum of Art.
+Welcome Blanket was a crowd-sourced artistic action that called for over 3,000 blankets to be knit from 3,500,640 yards of yarn, a length equal to the proposed border wall dividing the United States and Mexico.
+Welcome Blanket invited participants to knit, crochet, or sew the blankets for new immigrants as well as for refugees seeking resettlement and send them with personal notes of welcome and stories of immigration for display at the Smart Museum of Art.

-The project will open on July 18, in an empty gallery in the Museum which will be quickly activated as a receiving station to sort and store the blankets.
-Blankets will accumulate in the space over the run of the project, transforming it from a visually sparse site of potential action into a vibrant installation of handmade blankets.
-Throughout Welcome Blanket, visitors will be invited to spend time knitting in the gallery or joining a series of public programs that will take place over the fall, creating spaces for conversations around issues of human rights, immigration, and the legacy of artistic activism.
+The project opened in July 2017, in an empty gallery in the Museum which was activated as a receiving station to sort and store the blankets.
+Blankets accumulated in the space over the run of the project, transforming it from a visually sparse site of potential action into a vibrant installation of handmade blankets.
+Throughout Welcome Blanket, visitors were invited to spend time knitting in the gallery or joining a series of public programs, creating spaces for conversations around issues of human rights, immigration, and the legacy of artistic activism.

-In December, the blankets will be distributed in coordination with immigration organizations and refugee resettlement agencies and other community partners.
+In December 2017 at the conclusion of the installation, the blankets were distributed in coordination with immigration organizations and refugee resettlement agencies and other community partners.

-Visit the Welcome Blanket project page for knitting patterns, welcome note templates, and information on hosting events and other resources.
+Visit the Welcome Blanket project page for current information on participating, plus patterns for knitting, crocheting, and quilting, welcome note templates, and information on hosting events and other resources.

-As the installation itself is created through a crowd-sourced production of blankets, so too will the Museum-hosted dialogues and public programs be designed with our many partners including cultural workers, activists, academics, students, civic partners, and you.
+As the installation itself was created through a crowd-sourced production of blankets, unpacking parties and other Museum-hosted dialogues and public programs were also designed with our many partners including cultural workers, activists, academics, students, civic partners, and you.

 About Jayna Zweiman